Live map Pricing Start free trial

 • Tenerife 1977: The historical KLM 4805 / Pan Am 1736 ground collision at Los Rodeos remains the deadliest accident in commercial aviation history.
 The investigation produced industry-wide changes in standardised phraseology, crew resource management, ground radar deployment and runway incursion procedures.
 Cited here as historical fact; CRM training that emerged from Tenerife is now an ICAO global standard.

-• Modern record: No hull-loss passenger jet accident since the 1990s.
+• Modern record: No hull-loss passenger jet accident since the 1990s, per the public accident record.

 • IATA IOSA: Active registration.